 Valued for its fiber since pre-Hispanic times, Henequén has been used to make, among other things, twine, hammocks, sacks, baskets and thick ropes for mooring ships.

 Henequén fiber, extracted from the leaves of the plant, is sometimes referred to as sisal – the namesake of Sisal, a seaport town that was the principal port of Yucatán, Mexico during the heydays of Henequén fiber exportation.

 The first written account documenting the use of Henequén in Yucatán — for making ropes and other naval tools — dates back to as early as 1783 in a report by José María Lanz (Spanish-Mexican mathematician, engineer and cartographer) during his employment by the Spanish Royal Navy.

 Henequén takes five to seven years to mature.
 A tough and resilient plant, it is adapted to survive in arid climates with little water, and reproduces without being cultivated.
 Its sword-shaped leaves grow out thick, prominent trunks that can reach as tall as four to five feet.

 I will never forget the first time we tasted our Henequén.
-We were in the home of Juan and his wife Hortensia, feasting on simple-but-so-delicious quesadillas fresh from their comal, and being regaled with copita after copita of mezcal, each of which was made from a different species of wild agave and delightful in its own right.
+I was with Juan and his wife Hortensia, feasting on simple-but-so-delicious quesadillas fresh from their comal, and being regaled with copita after copita of mezcal, each of which was made from a different species of wild agave and delightful in its own right.

 That flavor.
 It struck me fast and direct, like a quiet thunderbolt.
-Fresh and savory.
-Unabashedly, joyfully verdant.
-Slightly spicy, with a hint of that tingly numbness on the tongue that reminds me of Sichuan peppercorns.
+Smooth and savory.
+Saline and mineral.
+Slightly spicy, with a surprising finish of tingly numbness on the tongue that reminds me of Sichuan peppercorns.
 And the smell of rain in the fresh country air.